djmgit/DeathStar/README.md

 The output shows various metrics measured by vegeta like mean latency, success ratio, status codes etc. Thus, we carried out a succesful loadtest without spending much time on the infrastructure side much.
 However as it was mentioned before, DeathStar does have some limitations and pitfalls, which I will be discussing about in the future scope and limitations section.
+Also you might be wondering where is the lambda function code and handler and why are we providing a CLI option like ```-deploy```.
+I will be explaining the same in the subsequent sections.